Pink Glove Dance

 PINK GLOVE DANCE

-The original Pink Glove Dance video – sponsored by pink glove manufacturer Medline Industries Inc. – premiered in 2009, featuring a Portland, Ore., hospital, with 13 million views on YouTube.
-The next year, 17 facilities participated in videos.
-Last year, Western Baptist finished sixth among 135 participants with 17,400 votes.
-Its video was viewed more than 32,000 times and spurred other videos at WPSD-TV and The Paducah Sun.
+The original Pink Glove Dance video – sponsored by pink glove manufacturer Medline Industries Inc. – premiered in 2009, featuring a Portland, Ore., hospital.

 Medline donates a portion of the pink glove sales to the National Breast Cancer Foundation.
-To date, more than $1 million has been give to the foundation to fund mammograms for those who can’t afford them.
+To date, more than $1.2 million has been given to the foundation to fund mammograms for those who can’t afford them.

 * Read about some of our stars from 2012 *